 - Ineffective ignition coils

 If you notice the car making noise when starting or driving, pinging and knocking coming from the engine is a VERY serious issue.
-Whether you are a seasoned mechanic with good experience working with engines or not, you need to report this issue to the manufacturer/dealership and get it in for repairs immediately.
+You need to report this sound to the manufacturer/dealership and get it in for repairs immediately.

-Rod knocking is one of the most distinct faulty engine sounds you can come across.
+Rod knocking is an extremely distinct lemon car sound.
 It commonly sounds like someone is hitting your oil pan with a hammer.
 The pitch and frequency of the sound can change based on your acceleration.

 Other factors that contribute to rod knock are: